RebeccaVandeWater/fs-journal/notes/04-bootstrap.md

 - To put a new font into your webpage, go to Google Fonts.
     - Copy the link tag and put it in the head.
-    - Add the class of the font to the specific area that you want.
+    - Add the class of the font to the specific area that you want, as a css class that you make (such as .header-font, or you can use it as an element selector).

 - You can use the Unsplash plug-in inside figma to pick your picture, rather than searching on the Unsplash website.